peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 5. **Offline flow**: OAuth Status List can be accessed by a Verifier when an internet connection is present.
-At the same time, OAuth Status List defines how to provide a static Status List Token, to be included within a Digital Credential.
-This requires the Wallet Instance to acquire a new Digital Credential for a specific presentation.
-Even if similar to the OAuth Status List Token, the Status Assertions enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Assertion is available and presented to the
+At the same time, OAuth Status List defines how to download an entire Status List.
+Even if similar to
+the OAuth Status List Token, the Status Assertions enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Assertion is available and presented to the